The simple answer is,

 – or the parish office,

-– or just come along to the Coffee Shop in the Parish Centre on almost any Saturday Morning after 10.30am and ask to speak to one of the catechists.
+– or just come along to the Parish Houce (next to the front entrance to the Church) on almost any Saturday Morning after 10.30am and ask to speak to one of the catechists.

 You will be welcomed and you will find yourself among others at various stages and levels of commitment and enquiry.
 Every person’s faith journey is unique and as a parish we would hope to offer you whatever support you may need in exploring the Catholic Faith.